Initially, my pursuit of polarizer skateboarding felt like a leap of faith into a void.

-Hardcore polarizer enthusiasts believe that this era of skateboarding is the purest form of the sport, and the small subculture surrounding these enthusiasts is the holy grounds or most sacred area of skateboarding.
-I will do my best to honor those enthusiasts by properly describing what it is they are trying to do.
+Hardcore polarizer enthusiasts believe that this skateboarding era is the sport’s purest form, and the small subculture surrounding these enthusiasts is the holy grounds or most sacred area of skateboarding.

 What is a polarizer skateboard?